 That experience of utilizing the most basic form of telemedicine—the telephone—sparked the idea of bringing the benefits of a more sophisticated telehealth solution to my practice, one that would enable me to provide the same high-level care to all my clients and patients.
 Since then, we have implemented an integrated teletriage platform that helps clients assess the urgency of care 24-7.
-The platform’s AI symptom-analysis tool informs the client and notifies me of the pet’s status.
+The platform’s artificial intelligence (AI) symptom-analysis tool informs the client and notifies me of the pet’s status.
 Following the algorithmic recommendation, clients can request to interact with me during set telemedicine hours.

 In real time, my existing clients can upload text, pictures, and video via instant messaging within the app.
 This keeps me in the loop, ensuring continuous care and avoiding unnecessary ER visits.
 Perhaps most importantly, it strengthens my client relationships and drives business back to the brick-and-mortar hospital (Figure 1).

-I’ve now featured telemedicine at my practice for almost three years.
+I’ve now featured telemedicine at my practice for three years.
 Operating under the belief telemedicine is part of standard care, we include a line item for telemedicine on the invoice of all patients’ annual exam, just as we have separate line items for data storage, file review for prescription refill, etc. As such, we nominally increased the fee of our annual exam to cover the platform’s cost.

-I share my experience because many veterinarians, especially those with longtime practices, remain suspicious of the internet as a source of reliable information.
+I share my experience because many veterinarians, especially those with long-time practices, remain suspicious of the internet as a source of reliable information.
 In fact, some view it as a threat to their business.
 Additionally, they worry about various issues related to integrating telemedicine into their practices.
 I, too, was initially wary of telemedicine.
-Like most veterinarians, I was concerned about further incursions into my personal time—I’ve seen what happens when I give my cell phone number and email address to clients.
+Like most veterinarians, I was concerned about further incursions into my personal time—I’ve seen what happens when I give my cellphone number and email address to clients.

 However, disregarding client needs is not a viable option.
-The days in which we turn the signs on our front door to “Closed” and expect our clients to wait until morning for advice and guidance are over.
-This perception is supported by the findings of the Bayer Veterinary Care Usage Studies, which found the internet is the first option for information for 48 percent of pet owners when their animal is sick or injured.
-It is important to note this accounted for a 23 percent increase between 2010 and 2014, and has likely risen in the years since the study was last published.
+The days in which we turn the signs on our front door to ‘Closed’ and expect our clients to wait until morning for advice and guidance are over.
+This perception is supported by the findings of the Bayer Veterinary Care Usage Studies, which found the internet is the first option for information for 48 per cent of pet owners when their animal is sick or injured.
+It is important to note this accounted for a 23 per cent increase between 2010 and 2014, and has likely risen in the years since the study was last published.

 From talking with colleagues, I’ve learned their chief anxiety is over how to integrate telemedicine into their practice.
-My experience with my client Matt’s pet, Buddy—a 13-year-old mixed dachshund and longtime patient (with an ornery personality)—illuminates how a telemedicine platform can be integrated into an active veterinary practice.
+My experience with my client Matt’s pet, Buddy—a 13-year-old mixed dachshund and long-time patient (with an ornery personality)—illuminates how a telemedicine platform can be integrated into an active veterinary practice.

-One morning before our office had opened, but during our telemedicine hours, I received notification of an “urgent” recommendation made by the symptom-analysis algorithm for a chief complaint of coughing.
+One morning before our office had opened, but during our telemedicine hours, I received notification of an ‘urgent’ recommendation made by the symptom-analysis algorithm for a chief complaint of coughing.

 Chatting with Matt using the telemedicine platform’s online consulting feature, I learned he believed Buddy had contracted kennel cough from boarding a few days earlier, but was otherwise fine.
 I asked Matt to submit a short video of Buddy’s breathing, and to count his dog’s resting respiratory rate.
 A few minutes later, I was able to view the short video and learn Buddy had a regular rate and rhythm (RRR) of about 35 per minute.
 I suspected Buddy was slightly dyspneic.

-This interaction confirmed the algorithm’s recommendation of “urgent” and the need to see Buddy that day.
+This interaction confirmed the algorithm’s recommendation of ‘urgent’ and the need to see Buddy that day.
 But Matt, expecting a very busy workday, wanted to take a wait-and-see approach, especially since Buddy was OK otherwise.
 He agreed, however, to keep me updated via the app and sent me another video a few hours later.
 By late morning, the new video showed the dyspnea was getting worse and the dog’s RRR had increased to 40 per minute.

 That afternoon, Matt brought Buddy into the office; the physical exam revealed a new I/VI systolic heart murmur.
 Chest radiographs indicated mild-to-moderate pneumonia was the cause of Buddy’s cough.
 Later, an echocardiogram determined the murmur to be an incidental finding due to early-stage B1 mitral valve-related heart disease.
 After two days of hospitalization and intravenous antibiotics, Buddy went home happy and a little less cantankerous.

-Using Buddy’s case as an example, here are the key reasons telemedicine has made a significant positive difference in my practice and in my own work/life balance.
+Using Buddy’s case as an example, here are the key reasons telemedicine has made a significant positive difference in my practice and in my own work-life balance.
 In addition to benefiting our clients and their pets, a telehealth platform can:

 Looking at the evidence of my own practice and considering the experience of other early adopters, I am convinced telemedicine will become the standard of care in the veterinary industry.
 It is imperative veterinarians provide clients with innovative solutions solidifying our role as primary care providers.
 In a world in which the largest hospitality brand (Airbnb) owns no hotels and the largest taxi company (Uber) operates through the use of private vehicles, veterinarians must proactively embrace technology and innovation.
-To stay competitive, they must evolve their traditional business model and become “brick-and-click” veterinarians.
+To stay competitive, they must evolve their traditional business model and become ‘brick-and-click’ veterinarians.

 Shlomo Freiman, DVM, a graduate of Cornell University College of Veterinary Medicine and a practicing veterinarian for almost 25 years, operates Animal Hospital of Factoria, Wash.
-He is cofounder of the telemedicine app, Petriage.
-Dr. Freiman can be reached via email at email@example.com.
+He is co-founder of the telemedicine app, Petriage.
+Dr. Freiman can be reached via email at firstname.lastname@example.org.